-All School Council meetings shall be held at the school, except for one (1) or more official training sessions and possibly one Area-wide or feeder pattern meeting each year.
+All School Council meetings shall be held at the school, except for one (1) or more official training sessions and possibly one area-wide or feeder pattern meeting each year.
 Council meetings will be held in a space that is accessible to the public.
+If physical building is not conducive for the public, then the meetings can be held virtually.